MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/consolidate-shipments-manual-workbench.md

 To use manual shipment consolidation, it must be turned on for your system.
 As of Supply Chain Management version 10.0.29, it's turned on by default.
 As of Supply Chain Management version 10.0.32, this feature is mandatory and can't be turned off.
 If you're running a version older than 10.0.32, then admins can turn this functionality on or off by searching for the *Manual shipment consolidation* feature in the [**Feature management** workspace](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md).

 You must also turn on the *Consolidate shipment* feature before you can create policies (as of Supply Chain Management version 10.0.29, the feature is mandatory and can't be turned off).
-For more information, see [Configure shipment consolidation policies](configure-shipment-consolidation-policies.md).
+Learn more in [Configure shipment consolidation policies](configure-shipment-consolidation-policies.md).

 ## Create the sales orders for this scenario